Thymin3/Curve-Fitting/README.md

     Open the Jupyter Notebook file named [LinearELISA.ipynb.ipynb / FourParameterELISA.ipynb].

-Usage

-Follow these steps to use the Jupyter Notebook:

-    Open the notebook by running the Jupyter Notebook server as described in the Installation section.

-    Navigate to the directory containing the notebook.

-    Click on the notebook file to open it.

 Follow the instructions and code cells within the notebook.

-License
+## License

 This Jupyter Notebook is released under the MIT License